 Her emotions suddenly flared as she felt wronged for a second time.

 “Excessive?”
 She hissed.
 “It was unwarranted!
-At least Pascal was to blame for some of the fault.
-I was innocent!”
+She knows I was innocent!”

 The armiger sighed as though he expected this.

 “Pardon me, but no, you’re not.”
 Robert insisted as he stared back into her aggrieved gaze.
 “How would you like it if your fiancé was sleeping with another woman?
 Whatever the circumstance?”

 “You must remember that the higher an individual’s social status, the more they value reputation and image.
 For royalty, this becomes critical as legitimacy is valued above all.
 Infidelity towards a sovereign is a capital offense for a reason — because even the illusion of it undermines their authority.
 Nobody will obey an empress who becomes the laughing stock of the court,” he finished sternly.

 Kaede bit down on her lip as she looked away.
 The historian in her knew this perfectly well: how many adulterous queens and ladies had been jailed or executed outright over the centuries for high treason?
 Many of them weren’t even proven guilty.
 Merely the public accusation had been devastating enough to ruin their reputation.

 It’s still unfair, she couldn’t help but fume in silence.

 “But the fact is,” Robert continued after the pause.
 “Her Highness knew perfectly well that neither of you had any intention of undermining her.
 She should have just given you a warning, or a proverbial slap on the wrist.
 Instead, she took her anger and jealousy out on you… and we…”